-Read the government's guidance for employees affected by coronavirus, including information on working from home and sick pay.
+You can also read the government's general guidance for employees affected by coronavirus, including information on working from home and sick pay.

 Job centres are now closed to visitors.
 Anyone wanting to make contact with their work coach or case manager is urged to do so through their online journals or call 01744 698059, 01744 698228 or 698145.